Contesting a Will and Estate Disputes

 There are limited people who have standing to bring a Family Provision Application against an estate.
 The only eligible claimants are:

-- dependant of the deceased: any person who was being wholly or substantially maintained or supported by the deceased at the time of the deceased’s death.
-The dependant must be a parent of the deceased, or a parent of a surviving minor child of the deceased, or a person under the age of 18 years.
+Any person who was being wholly or substantially maintained or supported by the deceased at the time of the deceased’s death.

 You will be considered a de facto spouse of the deceased if, at the time of death, you and the deceased had been living together on a genuine domestic basis for the two years prior to the deceased’s death.